reedkuivila/Fetch-iOS-Exercise/README.md

 ## Features

-- Browse a list of meal recipes.
+- Browse a list of dessert recipes.
-- Search for meals by name.
+- Search for desserts by name.
-- View detailed information about each meal.
+- View detailed information about each dessert including instructions, ingredients, and measurements.
-- Easily customize and extend the app.
+- Dynamic background coloring to match the color of the dessert on the detail page

 ## Requirements